 If you’re looking for a solid all-around scooter that offers a good feature mix for the price, the Kugoo M2 Pro Folding Scooter is one of the best on the market in the $350-$500 price range.

-A couple of low points but not deterrants
+A couple of low points but not deterrents

-These items, in my mind, are easy to overlook when considering buying the Kugoo.
-Hands down, it’s one of the best scooter’s we have tested and when it comes to speed and range, you’re getting electric bike performance for the cost of an electric scooter.
+These items, in my mind, are easy to overlook when considering buying the Kangoo.
+Hands down, it’s one of the best scooters we have tested and when it comes to speed and range, you’re getting electric bike performance for the cost of an electric scooter.

 Still, the Kugoo M2 Pro Folding Scooter is a well-rounded and reasonably priced scooter.
 It’s a great choice for getting around a college campus or making in-town deliveries.
 Some scooters offer significantly faster speeds and/or longer ranges, yet they often cost at least twice as much as the M2.

-Unless you have very specific requirements, or a real need for speed, you’ll probably be served just as well by a competitive mid-range electric scooter, like the Kugoo M2 Pro.
-If you are looking for another model from Kugoo that’s a bit more beefy, faster and has a longer range, then take a look at the Kugoo S1 Pro.
-The S1 Pro is a bit more expensive but does boast higher speed, longer battery life and LCD screen.
-If you want the top of the Kugoo electric scooter lineup check out the Kugoo M4 Pro.
+Unless you have very specific requirements or a real need for speed, you’ll probably be served just as well by a competitive mid-range electric scooter, like the Kugoo M2 Pro.
+If you are looking for another model from Kugoo that’s a bit beefier, faster, and has a longer range, then take a look at the Kugoo S1 Pro.
+The S1 Pro is a bit more expensive but does boast higher speed, longer battery life, and LCD screen.
+If you want the top of the Kugoo electric scooter lineup checks out the Kugoo M4 Pro.
 Be sure to check back soon for reviews of both the S1 Pro and the M4 Pro.